 Catsmas Tip!
 As shown in the picture, bird ornaments look fantastic on the wooden branches.
 You can take this a step further by using parakeets and canary birds!
 You can even use hanging fish ornaments or catnip filled balls so it looks like green foliage coming from the branches!

 These not only look amazingly artistic but because of the tall and thin design, they are purrfect for cats!
 You can buy large branches that are cleaned and treated or just take to the woods and pick out your own!
 The idea here is to find a large broken branch that has a long stem at the bottom.
 The color show here is done using fabric.
-You can use ribbon, yarn, or even tinsel!
+You can use ribbon or colored yarn just make sure it is wrapped tightly!
 Use the smaller branches to hang ornaments from and whatever else you would like!
 The base is not show here but you can fit one into a wooden crate and nail it in place very easily.
 Just cover it up with some fun and festive fabric!

 Catsmas Tip!
 Small colorful toy mice can act as wonderful ornaments on this type of tree.
 You can use jingle balls as well!
 Both can be found quite cheap at a pet store.
 Always be sure to have any items using ornament hooks high up enough to where your cat can not reach them.